Pasupathy

-Pasupathy (born 5 September 1967) is an Indian actor.
+Pasupathy (born 18 May 1969) is an Indian actor.
 He appeared in critically acclaimed roles in many noted films in Tamil cinema, playing supporting, antagonistic, comedic as well as protagonistic roles.
+He has won a Tamil Nadu State Film Award and Two Filmfare Awards South.

-His performance in E (2006) earned him a Filmfare Award for Best Supporting Actor and a Tamil Nadu State Film Award for Best Supporting Actor.
+His performance in E (2006) earned him a Filmfare Award for Best Supporting Actor and a Tamil Nadu State Film Award for Best Villain.
 He also won an ITFA Best Supporting Actor Award for his role in Kuselan (2008).
 He has also appeared in Malayalam, Telugu, and Kannada films.